STEPHANIE JUTT AND JEFFREY SYKES - ARTISTIC DIRECTORS

 Violin SUZANNE BEIA is co-concertmaster of the Madison Symphony Orchestra, concertmaster of the Wisconsin Chamber Orchestra, and second violinist in the Pro Arte Quartet.
 A native of Reno, Nevada, she began her musical studies on the viola at the age of ten.
 Three years later, she shifted her attention to the violin and made her solo debut at the age of fourteen with the North Lake Tahoe Symphony.
 Since that time, she has performed as a soloist with orchestras throughout the U.S. and Germany.
 Before coming to Madison, Ms. Beia held the position of principal second violin in the Wichita Symphony and has held concertmaster positions with the Reno Chamber Orchestra, Bay Area Women's Philharmonic, Spoleto Festival Orchestra, and Chamber Symphony of San Francisco.
 She also held the assistant concertmaster position in the New World Symphony.
 Her chamber music experience has been extensive: she has performed at festivals such as Chamber Music West, Telluride Chamber Music Festival, Token Creek, Festival de Prades, and Chamber Music at the Barn.
 Ms. Beia has served on the faculties of the Rocky Ridge Music Center and Florida International University.

 Artistic Director and flutist STEPHANIE JUTT's performances of new music, transcriptions, and traditional repertoire have made her a model for adventurous flutists everywhere.
 Her transcriptions of Brahms sonatas were published by International Music Publishing, and an all-Brahms recording with pianist Jeffrey Sykes, Stolen Moments, was released in 2005 on Centaur.
 Trained at the New England Conservatory of Music, Ms. Jutt won the Concert Artist Guild and Pro Musicis International Soloist awards and received solo recitalist grants from the National Endowment for the Arts and the Rockefeller Foundation.
 Ms. Jutt has performed in recital throughout the U.S., Europe, South America, and Asia.
 She has served as a board member and program chair for the National Flute Association.
 Ms. Jutt is principal flute of the Madison Symphony Orchestra and was awarded the Margaret Rupp Cooper Award in honor of her years of service, commitment to the orchestra, and musicianship.
-A recipient of a grant by the Kauffmann Foundation for Entrepreneurship, she is the founder of UW-Madison Arts Enterprise, a multi-faceted initiative that enables student artists to survive and thrive in today's creative economy.
-Ms. Jutt recently retired from the faculty of the University of Wisconsin-Madison and resides in New York City.
+A recipient of a grant from the Kauffmann Foundation for Entrepreneurship, she is the founder of the University of Wisconsin-Madison’s Arts Enterprise, now Arts Business Initiative, a multi-faceted initiative that enables student artists to survive and thrive in today's creative economy.
+Ms. Jutt recently retired from the faculty of UW-Madison and resides in New York City.
 (Website)

 Artistic Director and pianist JEFFREY SYKES has performed throughout the U.S., Canada, Mexico, and Western Europe.
 He made his Carnegie Hall debut with oboist Gerard Reuter and flutist Stephanie Jutt under the auspices of the Pro Musicis Foundation.
-He holds degrees with Honors from the University of North Carolina at Chapel Hill, the Franz-Schubert-Institut in Baden-bei-Wien, Austria, and the University of Wisconsin-Madison, where he received his doctorate.
+He holds degrees with honors from the University of North Carolina at Chapel Hill, the Franz-Schubert-Institut in Baden-bei-Wien, Austria, and the University of Wisconsin-Madison, where he received his doctorate.
 He has garnered numerous awards, including the Jacob Javits Fellowship from the U.S. Department of Education and a Fulbright grant to study at the Hochschule für Musik und Darstellende Kunst in Frankfurt am Main.
-Dr. Sykes serves on the music faculty of the University of California-Berkeley and California State University East Bay.
+Dr. Sykes serves on the music faculty of the University of California-Berkeley and California State University, East Bay.
 He is a member of the San Francisco Piano Trio and resides in San Francisco.
 (Website)

 Korean-born violinist SOH-HYUN PARK ALTINO is a teacher and performer of solo and chamber music.
 Her concert engagements have taken her to Brazil, Colombia, Germany, Korea, and Venezuela and throughout the United States, and she has collaborated with such artists as Monique Duphil, Oleh Krysa, Laurie Smukler, Suren Bagratuni, Steven Mackey, and Jasper de Waal.
 Before joining the faculty of the University of Wisconsin-Madison in 2015, she served as associate professor of violin and chamber music at the University of Memphis, where she regularly performed as a member of the Dúnamis Trio and the Ceruti Quartet.
 She directed the String Intensive Study Program at the MasterWorks Festival for eleven summers, and has taught and given master classes at festivals and universities in the U.S. and abroad.
 She is a strong advocate of continuing education of performers and teachers and has presented professional development sessions and held forums and clinics for violin teachers and their younger students.
 Her teachers include Violaine Melançon at the Peabody Institute and Donald Weilerstein at the Cleveland Institute of Music, where she earned her Bachelor, Master, and Doctor of Musical Arts degrees.